joshallenit/gh-stacked-diff/DEVELOPER_GUIDE.md

 ## How to Debug Unit Tests

-If one of the command*_test fails you can pass "--log-level=debug" to `parseArguments` for more detailed logging.
-For more detailed logging up until the `parseArguments` call use `testutil.InitTest(t, slog.LevelDebug)`
+If one of the command*_test fails you can use `testutil.InitTest(t, slog.LevelDebug)` for more detailed logging.
+This will cause `testParseArguments` to add a `"--log-level=debug` to the command line arguments.

+You can use TEST_ARGS to run only one test from the command line, see [Makefile].

 ## Making a Release